Campus Features and Student Life

 UAS Ketchikan faculty and staff offer friendly, personalized attention to students who will find familiarity, inclusiveness, and top value for their education dollars.
 Course are delivered face-to-face and via eLearning (Distance Education).

-Earn your associate or bachelor's degree from anywhere in the state of Alaska with our online learning programs!
+Earn your associate, bachelor, or master degrees from anywhere in the state of Alaska with our online learning programs!
 Or take our vocational/technical courses taught by experts in such fields as marine transportation, welding, and certified nurse assisting.

 Courses at UAS Ketchikan offer students the benefit of instruction from highly-qualified experts in their fields, many of whom have doctoral degrees and are eager to provide their expertise in an approachable manner.
 Faculty offer top rated interactive distance courses.
 Student Services Staff support students with mathematics and writing assignments, proctored testing, technology support and academic advising.
 At the UAS Ketchikan Campus Library, you'll find friendly librarians who help students navigate the world of scholarly research, both on the shelves and in electronic format.

 Competitive tuition rates help students reach their educational goals.
-Friendly outgoing advisors guide students toward available funding resources; they steer students in various programs of study toward certificate, associate, baccalaureate, and distance delivered masters’ degrees; and they offer expertise in addressing students’ concerns.
+Friendly outgoing advisors guide students toward available funding resources; they steer students in various programs of study toward certificate, associate, baccalaureate, and distance-delivered master degrees; and they offer expertise in addressing students’ concerns.

 If seeking your education at a college that will embrace and support you wholeheartedly, look no further than the University of Alaska Southeast Ketchikan campus.